Kafka input connector

 How to write connector config

 Below are a couple of examples on how to connect to a Kafka broker by specifying the options passed to librdkafka underneath.
 Note that it is strongly recommended outside of test/dev environments to have encrypted and authenticated communication.
-In addition, in order for connectors to not have secrets in plaintext in their configuration, it is recommended to use secret management.
+In addition, in order for connectors to not have secrets in plaintext in their configuration, it is recommended to use secret references.

 No authentication and plaintext (no encryption)